RodaAlex/Cool-Codes/README.md

+Trying some technics and random functions <br>
-Some cool or useful codes I did in my spare time Divided by language
+Some cool or useful codes I did in my spare time <br>
+Divided by language <br>